 Areas of Expertise: U.S.-Mexico Relations, International Trade, Energy & Energy Security, Global Supply Chains, Sustainability, Sustainable Agriculture, Climate and Clean Energy, Aluminum and Steel Tariffs, U.S.-China Trade War

 Cecilia Joy-Pérez is an associate at Pointe Bello, where she delivers analysis on Chinese economic statecraft.
 Cecilia has profound expertise in Chinese companies and their economic engagements overseas derived from years of monitoring their activities.
 Prior to joining Pointe Bello, Cecilia worked as a research associate in demographics and political economy at the American Enterprise Institute, where she contributed to the Chinese Global Investment Tracker.
 Cecilia’s research spans the Belt and Road Initiative, China’s demographic changes, and human rights issues in the Korean Peninsula.
 She has published her work at the American Enterprise Institute, The Hill, the Jamestown Foundation, and China-US Focus.
 Prior to coming to D.C., Cecilia completed a certificate in Chinese American Studies from the Hopkins-Nanjing Center in China and a B.A. in political science from Washington University in St. Louis.
 She is fluent in Spanish and English and highly proficient in Mandarin Chinese.

-Expertise: China, Political Economy, Demographics
+Areas of Expertise: China, Political Economy, Demographics

 Amanda Lee Keammerer